ArchGryphon9362/teslabtapi/docs/start.md

 ```

 :::note
-I recommend only changing this to other auth levels when the car requests it.
-Here's an example of a message you may get from the car, requesting to unlock it (yes I know this says drive, but that's just how it is):
+I recommend only changing this to other auth levels when the vehicle requests it.
+Here's an example of a message you may get from the vehicle, requesting to unlock it (yes I know this says drive, but that's just how it is):

 ```proto
 FromVCSECMessage {